scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 ![](src/yuhang_lab3_18.png)

-`-z`: treat the input as a whole line (for looking in cross-line comments), but `grep` adds '0' (ASCII) to the end of the line, which means `grep` still knows where the end of a line is.
+`-z`: treat the input as a whole line (for looking in cross-line comments), but `grep` adds '0' (ASCII 0) to the end of the line, which means `grep` still knows where the end of a line.
-`-o`: Only show matching fields, since everything is a whole line, if this parameter is not used, all input will be output.
+`-o`: Only show matching fields, since everything is a whole line, all input will be output without `-o`.